Gangammagudi

-Gangammagudi is a village located in SR Puram Mandalam of Chittoor district, Andhra Pradesh, India.
+Gangammagudi is a village located in Srirangarajapuram mandal of Chittoor district, Andhra Pradesh, India.
 The name of the village is derived from a famous local temple located in the village dedicated to Goddess Gangamma.
 It is a 40 min. drive from Chittoor.

 Economy

 The major source of economy of the village is from Agriculture with Sugarcane, Rice, Mango and Ground nut being the major crops grown throughout the year.